yayahjb/neartree/NearTree/README_NearTree.txt

    spaces of arbtrary dimensions.
 This release provides a C++ template, TNear.h, and a C library, CNearTree.c, with example/test programs.

-   This is a minor update to the 1.0 release of 8 January 2009 to deal with the following issues:
+   This is a major update to the 1.0 release of 8 January 2009 to deal with the following issues:
-     * Adapt the API for building under MINGW
-     * Provide code to deal with compiler misoptimizations of the triangle inequality on some systems
+     * Replace use recursion with a stack, except in insertion logic
+     * Replace use of double with templated DistanceType (usually double)
+     * Provide constuctors to build NearTree from vectors, lists or sets
+     * Change "Insert" to "insert" for consistentcy with other containers
+     * Add access function "at" or array type references [], and provide contents of a neartree as a vector
+     * Add iterator support
+     * Provide delayed insertion logic
+     * Functions added for searches outside of a sphere or in an annular region

+   Our thanks to Nicolas Brodu for suggesting the more general handling of the distance type.

+   Note: As Nicolas Brodu has noted, CNearTree is paticularly well-suited to multi-threaded applications.
+However, if the same CNearTree is to be searched in multiple threads, it is important to complete all insertions and/or delayed insertions before parallel execution of parallel searches.

      ----------------------------------------------------------------------